jainalphin/nanospeech/tutorial/README.md

 ### Preprocessing

-Once we have the data, we'll do the following preprocessing:
+Once we have the data, we’ll preprocess it by:

-- Convert the audio into 64kbps MP3 files, which will make the dataset about 80% smaller with minimal quality loss.
+- Converting the audio into 64kbps MP3 files, which will make the dataset about 80% smaller with minimal quality loss.
-- Convert the transcriptions and audio duration into a JSON metadata file.
+- Converting the transcriptions and audio duration into a JSON metadata file.
-- Create .tar files containing the samples, split into shards of 1000 examples.
+- Creating .tar files containing the samples, split into shards of 1000 examples.
-- Create a vocabulary from each character in the transcriptions, so we can tokenize them.
+- Creating a vocabulary from each character in the transcriptions, so we can tokenize them.

 ###